Slip & Fall Accident Lawyer in Atlanta

 For example, if you slipped on a cup of spilled coffee, then get a picture using your smartphone before the owner can clean it up.
 Otherwise, the owner or occupier might claim you tripped over your own feet.
 No matter the information you have, our Atlanta slip and fall lawyers are ready to help you take the next steps.
 These are difficult cases, and our slip and fall lawyers possess the knowledge necessary to make a successful claim.

-Call Our Atlanta Slip and Fall Accident Attorneys For A Free Consultation
+Call Our Atlanta Slip and Fall Accident Attorneys for a Free Consultation

 At MG Law, our Atlanta slip and fall accident lawyers are aggressive, results-driven representatives for injured victims and their loved ones.
-If you or someone you know suffered a serious injury in a slip and fall, we are more than qualified to help.
+We know that anyone injured in an accident has more to worry about than attempting to understand the complexity of personal injury law.
+You need to focus on recovery.

-Contact us now for a free, no-obligation review of your premises liability claim.
 With an office in Atlanta, we represent slip and fall victims and trip and fall victims throughout the region, including in Fulton County, DeKalb County, and Cobb County.

 • Request a Free Consultation* Required Fields